Tsallis entropy approach to radiotherapy treatments: Introduction

-valid for $x\in\Omega$ and $\gamma>1$.
-This model has shown a remarkable agreement with experimental data \citep{Sotolongo_prl2010,Sotolongo10_chamonix}, in particular in those limits where previous models are less accurate, mainly at high doses.
-The analysis of the model also provides new hints about the tissue response to radiation: first, the interaction of a tissue with the radiation is universal and characterized by a single exponent (not dependent on the radiation exposure); second, the model includes a cutoff radiation dose above which every single cell dies.
-Furthermore, previous models can be obtained as particular limiting cases.
+This model has shown a remarkable agreement with experimental data \cite{Sotolongo_prl2010,Sotolongo10_chamonix}, even in those limits where previous models are less accurate, mainly at high doses.
+The analysis of the model fit to experimental data also provides new hints about the tissue response to radiation: first, the interaction of a tissue with the radiation is universal and characterized by a single exponent (not dependent on the radiation type, energy or dose rate); second, the model includes a cutoff dose (this one, dependent on the characteristics of the radiation) above which every single cell dies.
+Furthermore, previous models can be derived as particular limiting cases.
 Finally, as for those models, its mathematical expression is simple and can be easily plotted and interpreted.

+The maxent model was derived for radiobiological survival fraction but its applicability could be extended to other processes.
+Indeed, every phenomena describable in terms of Tsallis entropy \cite{Plastino1994140}, fulfilling the maximun entropy principle and exhibiting a critical cutoff (represented here by $x=1$), must follow \eqref{eq:fx}.

+Nevertheless the expression \eqref{eq:fx}, understood as survival probability, lacks the extensivity property.
+In other words, for $n$ events following \eqref{eq:fx} the total survival probability should be found as a composition of the survival probabilities of the successive events.
+However, there is not a straightforward composition rule for those probabilities.